The Second District in My New York Series

 From Digital Design to Canvas

 Each work in this series begins digitally.
 In Canva, I experiment with color palettes, proportions, and compositions until the essence of a district becomes tangible.
-For this second work, I chose a palette that reflects the energy and diversity of this area: bright turquoise and soft coral pink alongside deep navy, interspersed with warm yellow and rich purple hues.
+For this second work, I deliberately chose a palette that reflects the energy and diversity of this area.

 The digital design serves as a blueprint, but the real work begins on canvas.
 The first layer is crucial—it lays the foundation for texture, color depth, and the subtle transitions that bring a geometric work to life.